-I have a background in art practice; I completed a BA in Fine Art (Sculpture) prior to my PhD on film and television.
+I have a background in art practice; I completed a BA in Fine Art (Sculpture) prior to a Masters and PhD on film and television studies.
 My research is concerned with changing cultures, contexts and economies of art and media practice and I have authored two books.
 TV Museum: Contemporary Art and the Age of Television (Intellect, 2014) examines how television has been imagined, critiqued and memorialised in art practice, and The Place of Artists’ Cinema: Space, Site and Screen (Intellect, 2009) explores aspects of the cinematic turn in contemporary art since the 1990s.
 My writing has also appeared in publications such as Afterall, Artforum, Art Monthly, Frieze, Journal of Curatorial Studies and Mousse, and in catalogues on the work of Gerard Byrne, Phil Collins, Celine Condorelli, Anita Di Bianco, Martin Healy, Jesse Jones, Bea McMahon, Niamh O’Malley, Susan Philipsz, Sarah Pierce and Olivia Plender, among others.
-Many of my articles and essays areaccessible in full on my website.
-I have also developed curatorial projects and screening programmes for Bluecoat, Irish Film Institute, Kadist (One Sentence Exhibition), LUX, Picture This, Project Arts Centre and the Starr Auditorium in Tate Modern.
-My current research focuses on art’s relationship to changing infrastructures of circulation and transport.
+Many of my articles and essays are accessible in full on my website.
+I have curated screening programmes for Bluecoat, Irish Film Institute, Kadist (One Sentence Exhibition), LUX, Mother’s Tankstation, Project Arts Centre and the Starr Auditorium in Tate Modern.
+I am currently researching the relationship between infrastructural form and art practice.

 My research is concerned with the relationship between aesthetic practices and philosophy.
 My BA was in Art practice, with a focus on print, the graphic mark and photography and my postgraduate studies were in Philosophy culminating in a PhD that focused on the ‘dialogue’ between the works of Jacques Derrida and Martin Heidegger, as aesthetic thinking after the critique of presence.
 I also teach on the practice based Art BA course at IADT and I specialize in the cross-over between practice and theory.
-In writing I have a focus on contemporary European philosophy and the relationship between aesthetics and ethics in thinkers such as Derrida, Heidegger, Lévinas, Foucault, Nancy and Agamben.
-Some current research areas are Nietzsche and critical aesthetics and the applied politics of deconstruction and critique.
-I am also researching on, and through, the practice of phenomenology, in particular the phenomenology of nihilism, of colour, of the image and the histories of iconography and iconoclasm.
-I am interested in working with researchers in these areas and in particular with those engaging with aesthetics within an ‘other-than-Art’ context.
+In writing I have a focus on contemporary European philosophy and the relationship between aesthetics, technology and ethics in thinkers such as Nietzsche, Heidegger, Lévinas, Foucault, Derrida, Arendt and Butler.
+My main research areas are in aesthetics and the applied potentials of deconstruction and critique.
+I am currently working on a project that considers the critical phenomenologies at work in the notion of ‘artificial intelligence’ and I am interested in working with researchers in any of these areas and in particular with those engaging with aesthetics within an ‘other-than-Art’ context.
 I am currently completing a book project titled ‘aesthetics (:) of thinking’.

 ‘Echoes, Before the Other’ in Heidegger, Levinas, Derrida: The Question of Difference, edited by Lisa Foran and Rozemund Uljée, Springer Contributions to Phenomenology Series, 2016.